This section is covered in more detail in I1.

 The Sun is 400x larger than the moon and is 400x further away from the earth than the moon.
 This is the statistically incedible coincidence that causes a lunar and solar eclipse.
 Why do these two critical heavenly bodies fit over each other from our standpoint?

 Galileo Galilei first discovered and proposed that the earth revolved around the sun, so that the sun was the centre of the solar system rather than the earth.
 He was of course condemned by the pope for being a heretic.
-But how amazing is it that the word 'Galilee' in Hebrew means a circuit of an orbit?
+But how amazing is it that the word 'Galilee' in Hebrew means a circuit or an orbit?
 How did his father know, when he named his son that he would discover something that was unknown to man at the time of his birth?
 This must be a heavenly sign.
 Of course Jesus represents the light of the world, the sun and we revolve around him, he does not revolved around us.
 We look to him for light and life he does not look to us to anything other than to help us and to love us.

 Life expectancy = 1902.6 / heart rate (beat per minute)